 OXY, USA and OXY’s corporate affiliate Glenn Springs Holdings, Inc., the site’s PRPs, lead site investigation and cleanup activities, with oversight provided by EPA and TDEC.

 Site Cleanup Plan

 Site investigations and cleanup activities have focused on the following areas, which EPA refers to as operable units, or OUs.
-These OUs include OU-1: North Potato Creek; OU-2: North Potato Creek short-term cleanup activities; OU-3: Davis Mill Creek removal activities; OU-4: Davis Mill Creek; and OU-5: Ocoee River.
+These OUs include OU-1: North Potato Creek Watershed; OU-2: North Potato Creek Collection and Treatment System; OU-3: Davis Mill Creek Collection and Treatment System; OU-4: Davis Mill Creek Watershed; and OU-5: Ocoee River.